pseudotensor/open-strawberry/README.md

 - [x] Setup basic anthropic case with prompt caching
 - [x] Setup basic streamlit app to easily monitor outputs
 - [x] Look for community support
-- [ ] Improve system prompt, vary it as well
+- [ ] Improve system prompt, vary it as well or separately from user next prompts
-- [ ] Add to next prompts other [CoTs](https://github.com/h2oai/h2ogpt/blob/main/src/prompter.py#L2060-L2077)
 - [ ] Add verifier that samples window of history and separately critiques the assistant output
 - [ ] Use existing datasets with ground truth to identify problems for which CoT achieves success after some trials
 - [ ] Harvest CoT-friendly prompts and collect positive and negative reasoning traces